 Are you following our Science for Kids Pinterest board?

 Science Experiments for Kids: Reflections in Mirrors

-My main goal when presenting my kids with science experiments is to inspire them to make predictions and critically think about the world around them through wonder, discovery, and reflection.
+I am a huge fan of science experiments for kids!
+(We have tons of fun science experiments for kids on Buggy and Buddy!)
+I love how science explorations build on the natural curiosity children have about the world around them.
 Often these science activities lead to many more questions and discoveries.
 That’s exactly what happened when Lucy began exploring reflections in mirrors!
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)